Printer Friendly Version

 Prior authorization is required.

-The use of samples by an individual will not be considered current or stable therapy to satisfy of Medical Policy requirements.
+The use of samples by an individual will not be considered current or stable therapy to satisfy Medical Policy requirements.

 Initial Evaluation: